jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

 const friendlyResults = new Table(9, 5); // Create another instance of Table
 ```

 When we add a property to an object, it is added directly on the object and is not represented any higher up in the prototype chain.
-By using the same name as in the prototype, this gives us the ability to override 'inherited' functionality or default behaviour for that particular object, without affecting any of its siblings.
+By using the same name as in the prototype, this gives us the ability to override the 'inherited' functionality for that particular object.

+This is known as _shadowing_, where the new property on the instance _shadows_ the property of its constructor.

 ```javascript
 friendlyResults.getCols = function() {